klausbrunner/solarpos/README.md

 Use ``klausbrunner/tap/solarpos`` if there's no native build for your hardware architecture.
 This will install the Java version of solarpos, automatically downloading a Java runtime if needed.

+### Windows

+For Windows users, there are two options:

+- **Native Windows executable**: Download the Windows .exe from the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) and extract from the ZIP archive.
+- **WSL2 (recommended)**: Use Windows Subsystem for Linux (WSL2) with the Linux native binary for a better command-line experience.

 ## Usage

 For detailed usage, see built-in help.